jeffboody/libai/readme-nn.md

-The weights (w) and the bias (b) are the parameters that are learned by the neural network while the activation function is a hyperparameter that is selected when designing the neural network.
+The weights (w) and the bias (b) are the parameters that are learned by the neural network while the activation function is a hyperparameter.

-The following function graph shows the perceptron which can most easily be visualized as a compound node.
+The following computation graph shows the perceptron which can be visualized as a compound node consisting of a weighted sum and a separate activation function.

 ![Perceptron](docs/nn-perceptron.jpg?raw=true "Perceptron")

-The following function graph shows the backpropagation procedure for the perceptron node.
+The following computation graph shows the backpropagation algorithm for the perceptron node.
 Note that the activation function does not include any function parameters so the update step may be skipped.
 The perceptron node implementation may also choose to combine the compound node